LuiseFreese/PP-Good-practices/ALM/setup-ALM.md

 * Create a Release
 * Deploy the Release

----
+## Release pipeline to PROD

 Create another Release pipeline for **PROD**

 ## Process of CI/CD

 The process of Continous Improvement/Continous Deployment (CI/CD) describes how we can now iterate in a secure way to improve our app, while making sure that users are not affected by changes happening in **DEV**, have the chance to exactly test in **TEST** what they will get in **PROD** and developers can feel at ease as all code is stored in source control and commits can be easily tracked.

-For our Build pipeline 2 we can turn on a setting **enable continous integration** which means, that everytime, we push code to our main branch this job runs and builds a Managed solution in **BUILD**.
+For our **Build pipeline 2  - Build Managed Solution** we can turn on a setting **enable continous integration** which means, that everytime, we push code to our main branch this job runs and builds a Managed solution in **BUILD**.

-We do push code to our main branch by letting our Build pipeline 1 run 💡 - which we trigger manually in Azure Devops.
+We do push code to our main branch by letting our **Build pipeline 1  - Export from DEV** run 💡 - which we trigger manually in Azure Devops.

 ![continous integration](images/alm_pp_pl2-ci.png)